nazmifeeroz/bitrise-discord-message/README.md

 # Discord message

-Send a Discord message to a text channel using Discord Webhooks
+Send a Discord message to a text channel with the build status

 ## How to use this Step